 The best thing a mother-to-be can do for her developing child is to get help for her opioid addiction as soon as she can.
 There are certainly risks for these women as they embark on withdrawal and recovery, but with the right kind of care, women can rest assured that they are doing what is best for themselves and for their baby.

 If you are pregnant and struggling with drug or alcohol addiction, we can help.
 The Ridge offers specialized treatment for pregnant women who are addicted to opioids.
-We offer structured detox and inpatient care, and we partner closely with Northland and their M.O.T.H.E.R. program.
-If you need help, please contact us today.
+We offer structured detox and inpatient care.